-Licensees who do not exceed the thresholds outlined above may use either a certification or a DFP.
-Such licensees may wish to elect use of a DFP if, for example, they wish to obtain the optimal amount of financial assurance, or because use of a site-specific cost estimate may result in a lower financial assurance coverage requirement than would use of a certification (as could happen if a single facility holds multiple licenses, each of which triggers its own certification amount).
+Licensees who do not exceed the thresholds outlined above may use either a prescribed amount or a DFP.
+Such licensees may wish to elect use of a DFP if, for example, they wish to obtain the optimal amount of financial assurance, or because use of a site-specific cost estimate may result in a lower financial assurance coverage requirement than would use of a prescribed amount (as could happen if a single facility holds multiple licenses, each of which triggers its own prescribed amount).

-- Licensees who elect to use certifications of financial assurance should refer to Section A.2 of this appendix for applicable guidance.
+- Licensees who elect to use a prescribed amount of financial assurance should refer to Section A.2 of this appendix for applicable guidance.
 Complete Checklist 2 (in Section A.2) if using a certification. - Licensees who use DFPs should refer to Section A.3 of this appendix for applicable guidance.
 Complete Checklist 3 (in Section A.3) if using a DFP.